 "I'm not your little sister, Emi."
 Allison flipped a blonde braid over her shoulder.

-“You’ll have to be Theresa’s little sister then,” I said, “you’re twenty.
-You can’t cruise unless you’ve got an adult in your cabin.”
-Allison’s excellent fake ID would do her no good when we checked in for the cruise.
-She needed a passport, and Allison’s passport had her real age.
+"Be Theresa's little sister then," I said, "you're twenty.
+You can't cruise unless you've got an adult in your cabin."
+Allison's excellent fake ID wouldn't help her at check-in.
+She needed her passport, which bore her actual birthday.

 Theresa pulled out her rolling bag.
-“Depends on what time the teen club closes.”
+"Depends on when the teen club closes."

-“Funny, guys.
-I’ve got my fake ID.
-Once I’m on board, I’m nobody’s little sister.”
-Allison yanked her bag out of the back, and we hoofed it to the check-in.
+"Funny, guys.
+Once I'm on board, I'm nobody's little sister."
+Allison yanked her bag from the back, and we hoofed it to the check-in.

-The lines at security were long but moved quickly.
+The lines at security were long but snaked steadily ahead.
 With only two groups left ahead of us, our line came to a frustrating halt.
-A woman with two teenage girls in tow had run into a language barrier with the clerk.
+A woman with two teenage girls trailing her had bumped into a language barrier with the clerk.

-We rolled our eyes, sighed, and ignored the problem, which would go away once a translator was located.
+We sighed and ignored the problem which would resolve itself once they found a translator.
 Relief came sooner than we expected.
 A guy from the adjacent line studied the situation.
 His eyes narrowed as voices rose, and he took a sideways step out of his queue.
-He appeared to listen for a moment before stepping up to the counter and speaking to the clerk.
+He appeared to listen for a moment before stepping to the counter and speaking to the clerk.

-The words, “oh, I see,” floated back to us.
+The words, "oh, I see," floated back to us.
 The clerk shoved some documents to the group.
-They smiled and said something to the guy who stepped back to his own line.
+They smiled and spoke to the guy who returned to the head of his own line.

 "Portuguese," Theresa said.

-“No, the woman with the two teenagers was speaking Portuguese.
-They’re probably from Brazil.”
+"The woman with the teenagers spoke Portuguese.
+I bet they’re from Brazil."

-He was maybe mid-twenties, not too tall, and better-dressed than any guy in the vast, echoing room.
-Long lashes framed dark eyes that focused on the middle-aged security clerk as though her words were the purest gold.
+He was mid-twenties, not too tall, and better-dressed than the other guys in the vast, echoing room.
+Long lashes framed brown eyes which focused on the middle-aged security clerk as though her words were the purest gold.

 After showing our boarding passes and identification, we climbed the gangway to the ship.
-The party began, and the good-looking stranger was temporarily forgotten.
+The party began and I forgot the good-looking stranger.

-Allison’s ID went unchecked when we ordered our bon voyage beverages.
+Allison used her fake ID to order our bon voyage beverages.
 Bouncing along with the steel band, we claimed space on the deck and searched for Mike Spinelli on the dock below.